vercel/next.js/docs/advanced-features/middleware.md

 > **Note:** For backward compatibility, Next.js always considers `/public` as `/public/index`.
 Therefore, a matcher of `/public/:path` will match.

-> **Note:** It is not possible to exclude middleware from matching static path starting with `_next/`.
-This allow enforcing security with middleware.

 ### Conditional Statements

 ```typescript